 Example Explanation L 37 Col 8 The text cursor is positioned at line 37 and column 8 on the current page.
-Section 1 The text cursor is positioned in section 1 of the document (see chapter "Multi-column page layouts" beginning on page 137).
-Chapter 1 The text cursor is positioned in chapter 1 of the document (see section "Dividing a document into chapters" beginning on page 112).
+Section 1 The text cursor is positioned in section 1 of the document (see chapter "Multi-column page layouts", page 135).
+Chapter 1 The text cursor is positioned in chapter 1 of the document (see section "Dividing a document into chapters", page 110).
 Page 1 of 2 The text cursor is positioned on page 1 of a document with a total of 2 pages.
+English The text at the current position of the text cursor (or the currently selected text, respectively) is formatted in English language (see also section "Setting the language", page 286).
+Ins Shows whether Insert Mode (Ins) or Overwrite Mode (Ovr) is active:

-Ins Shows whether Insert Mode (Ins) or Overwrite Mode (Ovr) is active: Ins: Insert mode is active - newly entered text will be inserted into existing text.
+Ins: Insert mode is active - newly entered text will be inserted into existing text.